-Figure 9-90d—Special User Info field format
+[M#186] Figure 9-90d—Special User Info field format

-The PHY Version Identifier subfield indicates the PHY version of the solicited TB PPDU that is not an HE TB PPDU.
-The PHY Version Identifier subfield is set to 0 for EHT.
-The values from 1 to 7 are reserved.
+[M#186] The PHY Version Identifier subfield indicates the PHY version of the solicited TB PPDU that is not an HE TB PPDU.
+The PHY Version Identifier subfield is set to 0 for EHT or set to 1 for UHR.
+The values from 2 to 7 are reserved.

 TGbn editor: Change Table 9-46g and two following paragraphs as follows: